microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9021 Restrict the usage of unauthenticated APIs in the Cluster.md

     MITRE mitigation: -

-Some un-managed clusters are misconfigured such as anonymous access is accepted by the Kubernetes API server.
+Some unmanaged clusters are misconfigured such as anonymous access is accepted by the Kubernetes API server.
 Make sure that the Kubernetes API is configured properly, and authentication and authorization mechanisms are set.

 ## Techniques Addressed by Mitigation